SAP-samples/ibp-di-lead-time-recommendation/README.md

 # Lead Time Prediction for Integrated Business Planning for Supply Chain (SAP IBP)

+## Description
-## SAP Data Intelligence based solution that predicts transport lead times based on observed transport durations and writes the results to an IBP key figure
+SAP Data Intelligence based solution that predicts transport lead times based on observed transport durations and writes the results to an IBP key figure.

+## Requirements
-## Requirements: User licenses for and experience with SAP Data Intelligence and SAP Integrated Business Planning
+User licenses for and experience with SAP Data Intelligence and SAP Integrated Business Planning.

 ## Download and Installation:
 Unless otherwise stated, please complete the manual steps in the SAP Data Intelligence system.